boardgameio/boardgame.io/docs/api/Game.md

     is customized for a given player.
 See [Secret State](/secret-state) for more information.
   - `flow` (*object*): Arguments to customize the flow of the game.
 See [Phases](/phases) for more information.
+  - `phases` (*array*): Optional list of phases, within which many turns will be played.
+For example, you might have a setup phase where players choose starting position followed by a main phase.
+    See [Phases](/phases) for more information.

 ### Returns